Hosted in Germany vs. hosting in Germany: Why the difference is decisive for your company

 Höher, je nach Service-Level (z.
 B. Managed vs. Root Server)

-As part of digital transformation and the growth of flexible working models such as Desk sharing and Home office It is becoming increasingly difficult for companies to maintain control of their data and IT infrastructure.
-Data security and compliance requirements such as the GDPR are of central importance for companies of all sizes and industries, not only to avoid legal consequences, but also to secure the trust of customers and partners.
+In the course of digital transformation and the growth of flexible work models such as desk sharing and home office it is becoming increasingly difficult for companies to maintain control over their data and IT infrastructure.
+Data security and compliance with regulations like the GDPR are crucial for businesses of all sizes and industries, not only to avoid legal consequences but also to secure the trust of customers and partners.

-data sovereignty is particularly important in this context, as companies that implement desk sharing rely on cloud services are instructed.
-Data must be accessible everywhere, but this also entails risks, especially when data is stored on servers outside Europe.
-To ensure that sensitive company data and personal employee information do not reach uncontrolled, foreign jurisdictions, it is crucial that the data remains within one's own sovereignty and complies with European data protection standards.
+Data sovereignty becomes particularly important in this context, as companies implementing desk sharing rely on cloud services Data must be accessible everywhere, which also carries risks, especially when data is stored on servers outside Europe.
+To ensure that sensitive company data and personal employee information do not fall into uncontrolled, foreign legal jurisdictions, it is crucial that the data remains under one's own sovereignty and complies with European data protection standards.

-With Flexopus and the use of Hetzner Online GmbH's own servers, we guarantee you complete control and transparency over your data.
+With Flexopus and the use of our own servers at Hetzner Online GmbH, we guarantee you complete control and transparency over your data.
 We operate our dedicated servers in Hetzner's data centers in Falkenstein and Nuremberg.
-We administer our servers ourselves so that our hosting partner Hetzner only operates the data center and provides the hardware, but has no access to the data.
-This is how 100% of your data remains with us in Germany, subject to German law and strict German law privacy policiesso that we can offer you full data sovereignty.
+We administer our servers ourselves, meaning our hosting partner Hetzner only operates the data center and provides the hardware, but has no access to the data whatsoever.
+This ensures that 100% of your data remains in Germany, subject to German law and strict German data protection guidelines, allowing us to offer you full data sovereignty.

-Although many market players advertise “hosting in Germany,” their servers are located in data centers of international and US companies.
-Even if the server is located in Germany, it cannot be fully guaranteed that data will flow abroad, e.g. through the US Cloud Act.
+Many competitors advertise "Hosting in Germany," but their servers are located in data centers of international or US-American companies.
+Even if the server location is in Germany, it cannot be fully guaranteed that data will not flow abroad, for example, due to the US Cloud Act.

 Conclusion: "Hosted in Germany" or "Hosting in Germany" - Which is better?

-For companies that place the highest demands on data protection, compliance and data sovereignty, “Hosted in Germany” is the safer and more reliable choice.
-Dedicated servers not only offer legal security, but also full control over the infrastructure and data.
-In contrast, “Hosting in Germany” offers scalability and flexibility for providers such as AWS, but also risks with regard to access by foreign authorities and legal uncertainties.
-So if you want to be on the safe side, you rely on a provider that operates its own infrastructure with a German hosting partner in a German data center.
+For companies that prioritize data protection, compliance, and data sovereignty, "Hosted in Germany" is the safer and more reliable choice.
+Dedicated servers offer not only legal certainty but also full control over the infrastructure and data.
+In contrast, while "Hosting in Germany" with providers like AWS offers scalability and flexibility, it also carries risks regarding access by foreign authorities and legal uncertainties.
+Therefore, anyone who wants to play it safe should opt for a provider that operates its own infrastructure with a German hosting partner in a German data center.

 What is the decisive difference between “Hosting in Germany” and “Hosted in Germany”?